imgix/sf-commerce-cloud/README.md

 <!-- ix-docs-ignore -->

-> ⚠️ This plugin is in **active development** and may change at any time.
-Use it at your own risk.

 ![imgix logo](https://assets.imgix.net/sdk-imgix-logo.svg)

 A Salesforce Commerce Cloud integration between imgix's Image Manager product and Commerce Cloud.
 Use this integration to insert images from your cloud buckets into your Commerce Cloud pages.